brittanystoroz/recroom/docs-guide/08 - Web APIs - Accessing Phone APIs and Hardware.md

 If you're confident you are using an API correctly and it still doesn't seem to be working, double-check that you didn't leave anything out of the permissions declaration in your app manifest.
 See MDN's [App Permissions](https://developer.mozilla.org/en-US/Apps/Build/App_permissions) table for a list of the permissions that must be specified for access to various hardware and data.

 ## Detecting Application Focus
-Now let's make sure this notification only displays if a user begins an episode download and switches applications or returns to the home screen before it completes.
-If they begin a download, and are still in the application, they will not need a notification because our UI will have a visual indicator that it's complete.
+Now let's make sure this notification only displays if a user begins an episode download and switches applications, or returns to the home screen before it completes.
+If they begin a download, and are still in the application, they won't need a notification because our UI will have a visual indicator that it's complete.

 In order to do this, we'll need to detect if the application is visible or not.
 With the [Page Visibility API](https://developer.mozilla.org/en-US/docs/Web/Guide/User_experience/Using_the_Page_Visibility_API), there is a `visibilitychange` event fired on the document that will help us determine whether or not our app is visible.
 For example: